 Before the list of references at the end of the article, describe each author’s contributions to the article and possible Conflicts of Interests (e.g., financial support).
 If there is no conflict of interest, state "no conflict of interest".
 You can add the Notes at the end of this section (e.g., acknowledgements).

 Research study: The first author and the second author conducted the data collection and analysis and participated in writing the Method and Results chapters.
 The third author did the literature review and participated in writing the Introduction and Discussion chapters.
 All authors contributed to the article and agreed with its final version.

 Theoretical or practice study: The first and the second author conducted literature review and participated on writing the chapters 1 (Introduction), 2 (Theoretical Conceptualization), and 5 (Summary).
 The third author wrote the comments from practice sections (chapters 3 and 4).
 All authors contributed to the article and agreed with its final version.

 Instructions for references

-In order to unify the bibliography (and references in the text) we ask for complying with the following pattern.
-The list of bibliography is arranged alphabetically by author’s last name.
-References to literature in the text are stated by author’s last name and year of publication of the work, if using more works by a single author written in one year, distinguish them by lower case letters: (2007a, 2007b).
+The formatting of sources cited in your text and the References section need to comply with the following requirements.
+The list of bibliography needs to be arranged alphabetically by authors’ last names.
+Sources in the text need to be referred to by author’s last name and the year of publication; if you use more works by a single author written in one year, distinguish them by lower case letters (2007a, 2007b).
 In case of two authors, state both authors.
-If the work has three or more authors, only one name can be stated and then the abbreviation „et al. “can be used.
-In the list of bibliography, full form of citations is used which includes full title of the book, subtitle of the book, place of issue, publisher.
-When referring to journals, volume and page number in the journal must be stated (see below).
-Sources from the Internet can be referred to - always by stating the internet address and date of download (search) of the text.
+If the work has three or more authors, only the name of the first author needs to be stated, then the abbreviation “et al.” is used after the first author’s name.
+Sources from the Internet can be referred to; always state the internet address and the date of download (search).